Htin Kyaw: Presidency

 On 17 March 2016, Htin Kyaw proposed a cabinet of 21 ministries.
 On 21 March 2016, he delivered a speech in the Assembly of the Union for the first time regarding the proposal of the formation of ministries and the MPs of the Union Parliament approved it.

 On 30 March 2016, Htin Kyaw was sworn in as President of Myanmar, becoming the first president since U Nu's overthrow in 1962 to have no ties to the military.
 Despite Htin Kyaw being a nominally independent leader, Aung San Suu Kyi said that she would in fact direct the actions of the president and lead the country through him.
 It was thought before the elections that Aung San Suu Kyi would "be above the president” and make all key decisions.
 Indeed, the post of State Counsellor–equivalent to a prime minister–was created for her.

 On 21 March 2018, amid speculations of ill health, it was suddenly announced that Htin Kyaw had resigned from his position as president, citing health issues and the 'need for rest'.
 Myint Swe, first vice president of Myanmar, succeeded Htin Kyaw as president under the constitution of Myanmar, which also called for a new president to be selected by the Pyidaungsu Hluttaw within seven days of Htin Kyaw's resignation.

+Post-presidency

+On 14 February 2025, a court in Argentina, acting on a petition from the Burmese Rohingya Organisation UK and citing the principle of universal jurisdiction, issued arrest warrants against Htin Kyaw and other incumbent and former officials in Myanmar on charges of "genocide and crimes against humanity" against the Rohingyas during Htin Kyaw's presidency.